stochastictalk/web-application-boilerplate/readme.md

 Edit contents of `/frontend` and `/api` to see changes hotload.

 :warning: If running on a device with a non-AMD chip (e.g. a Mac with an Apple M1), run `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before the build step.
-This environment variable instructs Docker to build and run Docker images using AMD architecture emulation, which is necessary to avoid a SQLAlchemy dependency error.
+This environment variable instructs Docker to build and run Docker images using AMD architecture emulation, which is necessary to avoid the SQLAlchemy dependency error `sqlalchemy.exc.OperationalError: (psycopg2.OperationalError) SCRAM authentication requires libpq version 10 or above`.

 ### Features